Storage

 Storage classes

 Catalyst Cloud provides pre-defined Storage Classes for the block storage tiers in each region.
-See Volume Tiers.
+The storage classes available to Kubernetes clusters are named according to the underlying block storage tiers.

 The storage class names and their availability by region are as follows: